Wildlife Research & Conservation Management Volunteer Projects in Africa

 Live the life of a wildlife conservationist, helping to protect Africa’s legendary nature

-Walking in the footprints of elephants, learning to humanely relocate rhino, then getting to grips with wildlife monitoring cameras… As a volunteer field researcher, you’ll spend your days exploring Africa’s untamed wilderness and your evenings sharing stories around the fire.
+Walking in the footprints of elephants, learning to humanely relocate rhinos, then getting to grips with wildlife monitoring cameras… As a volunteer field researcher, you’ll spend your days exploring Africa’s untamed wilderness and your evenings sharing stories around the fire.

 Why choose these experiences?